Back to Blog Home

 Difference Between Whales and Dolphins

 Toothed whales have the ability to echolocate.
-This means they emit various clicking sounds through the water and wait for the rebounding sound waves to indicate where their prey is.
+This means they emit various clicking sounds through the water and wait for the rebounding sound waves to indicate where their prey or a specific object is.
 Echolocation also enhances their communication abilities.
-Baleen whales such as humpbacks and blue whales communicate through a series of “songs,” but not echolocation.
-When it comes to the loudness between whales and dolphins, the competition is tight.
-Dolphins’ clicks, whistles and pulsed sounds can reach up to 220 decibels.
-For reference, 150 decibels is loud enough to burst a human’s eardrum.
-However, the sperm whale’s echolocation clicks have been measured upwards around 230 decibels.
+Baleen whales, such as humpbacks and blue whales, communicate through a series of “songs,” but not echolocation.
+When it comes to who is louder the competition between whales and dolphins is tight.
+A dolphin’s clicks, whistles, and pulsed sounds can reach up to 220 decibels.
+For reference, 150 decibels are loud enough to burst a human’s eardrum.

 Sea of Smarts